 We all make excuses.
-The thing is that successful people who have gone on to achieve extraordinary results in life are those who learn to manage to control their excuses.
-They make less.
-They take responsibility and they don’t make as much.
+The thing is that people who have gone on to achieve extraordinary results in life are those who learn to manage and control their excuses.
+They make less or no excuses.
+They take responsibility and they don’t play the blame game.

 When you take responsibility and don’t make excuses, life begins to happen.
 Success starts coming your way.

 Like what Tony Robbins said: